kubeshop/kusk-gateway/docs/installation.md

 There are 2 charts to install:

-* **[kusk-gateway](https://github.com/kubeshop/helm-charts/tree/main/charts/kusk-gateway)** chart provides Custom Resources Definitions as well as Kusk Gateway Manager (Operator) deployment.
+* **[kusk-gateway](https://github.com/kubeshop/helm-charts/tree/main/charts/kusk-gateway)** chart provides Custom Resources Definitions as well as the Kusk Gateway Manager (Operator) deployment.

 * **[kusk-gateway-envoyfleet](https://github.com/kubeshop/helm-charts/tree/main/charts/kusk-gateway-envoyfleet)** chart provides the EnvoyFleet Custom Resource installation, which is used to configure the gateway with KGW Manager.